jgoulah/mastering-failure/oscon2015.md

 when there is a perceived departure from current technology choices or patterns

+^ in other words some new tech we don't have experience with

 ---

 # How early do you hold them?